riscv-verification/RVVI/RVVI-API/README.md

 There are two general approaches for driving the RVVI-API interface:
 - Directly from a test bench via DPI calls.
-- Indirectly by a verilog module which monitors the RVVI-VLG interface (such as VLG2API provided by Imperas as part of ImperasDV) and issues the appropriate calls.
+- Indirectly by a verilog module which monitors the `rvviTrace` interface (such as `trace2api` provided by Imperas as part of ImperasDV) and issues the appropriate calls.

 There are three main phases a test harness will be in charge of:
 - Initialization